Stop building board decks by hand

 What your board sees: "The team is shipping faster than last quarter.
 Three issues that were slowing delivery have been resolved."

-If you've configured your project's language to Swedish, German, French, or any of the 8 supported languages, the narratives follow suit.
+If you've configured your project's language to Swedish, German, French, or any of the supported languages, the narratives and all slide labels follow suit.

 Make it yours